Dato’ Prof Dr Adeeba Kamarulzaman

 The Bigger Picture relishes its role as the heart and soul of the station.
-Juliet Jacobs, Tee Shiao Eek, Sharmilla Ganesan, Lim Sue Ann and Sumitra Selvaraj delve into the human condition to find out what makes us tick.
+Juliet Jacobs, Tee Shiao Eek, Hezril Asyraaf, Lim Sue Ann and Dashran Yohan delve into the human condition to find out what makes us tick.
 They speak with artists, activists, environmentalists, medical experts, policy-makers, educators and more, about the issues close to us, from education to refugee rights.
-Eclectic, energetic and a little eccentric, The Bigger Picture team brings you the latest thinking and research on that most fascinating subject: people.
+Eclectic, energetic and a little eccentric, The Bigger Picture team brings you the latest thinking and research on that most fascinating subject: People.

 Tune in from 2 - 5PM weekdays for your daily dose of eclectic conversations.